Roseville Diamonds: History

 Roseville has not hosted another minor league team.

 The ballpark

 The Roseville Diamonds hosted their home minor league home games at Maidu Park.
 The ballpark was the home field of the Roseville High School baseball team and had a dirt field, with lighting.
 The ballpark was constructed in 1934 as a Works Progress Administration project on land that was donated by William Kaseberg.
 Today, Maidu Regional Park is still in use as a public park with ballfields and amenities on 152 acres.
-It is located at Rocky Ridge Drive and Johnson Ranch Drive.
+It is located at Rocky Ridge Drive and Johnson Ranch Drive in Roseville.